MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/select-rows-to-migrate-by-using-a-filter-function-stretch-database.md

 ---
-title: "Select rows to migrate by using a filter function"
+title: Select rows to migrate by using a filter function
-description: "Select rows to migrate by using a filter function (Stretch Database)"
+description: Select rows to migrate by using a filter function (Stretch Database)
 author: MikeRayMSFT
 ms.author: mikeray
 ms.reviewer: randolphwest